|

 Harbor section of East Chicago

-This building is an example of the Vault style of architecture,
+This building is an example of the Vault style of

-which communicates massiveness, stability and enclosure (a commonly-used
+architecture, which communicates massiveness, stability and enclosure

-Italy or 18th-century France.
+Renaissance Italy or 18th-century France.

-Generally two to three stories high, the vault has a facade
+Generally two to three stories high, the vault has a

-and occasionally smaller ones on either side.
+opening, and occasionally smaller ones on either side.

 Assumption Church